Santander, Cebu: Transportation

+Roll-on roll-off (RORO) barges of the Maayo Shipping Lines also carry vehicles between the ports of Liloan, Santander and Sibulan with trips taking about 30 minutes; and between Liloan and Larena, Siquijor in about 1 hour and 30 minutes.

 Several buses and vans-for-hire travel to and from Santander at 20-minute intervals.
 The ride from Cebu South Bus Terminal in Cebu City is three to four hours.

-A wharf in Barangay Talisay takes passengers via fastcrafts or barges to Tampi, San Jose, Negros Oriental.
+A wharf in Barangay Talisay takes passengers via fastcrafts or barges to Tampi, San Jose.
 There are also two ports in Barangay Liloan, one for fastcrafts and another for pumpboats to Sibulan, Negros Oriental.